classic NOMADS

 Suffices to say there were perfectly valid reasons why a whole-family allocation was reserved for the rare family visit to Tennessee or Minnesota, or the occasional funeral that beckoned attendance from my papa, the sole scion of the Strawn-Family line.

 I loved the food we'd have presented to us.
 I loved listening to accents change, and dialects take "bubbler" to replace it with "drinking fountain,""soda" with "pop," and "you" with "y'all."
 I loved how the air smelled different, the light looked different, and the air felt different.
+I just loved it. |

 I loved the scenery on the road.
 I loved spotting limestone cliff-faces that jut out from grassy hills, and precariously rooted trees clinging to their stony perches with roots like the gnarled fingers of a weathered sailor gripping the ship-rail in a storm.
 I loved seeing the landscape spread out before me as we crossed suspended bridges over the Mississippi, straining my neck while trying to look one way then the other, feeling desperate to take in as much as I could before glistening river waters were once again robbed from my sight by distance.
 I loved seeing cities approach in the night, like a nest of shimmering land-stars that steadily rise from the dark ground to form sparking pillars in the black heavens.
 I loved watching the world slide past in blurs, green, then yellow, then green again, then blue...